United States sanctions against Iran

+In December 2025, US treasury secretary Scott Bessent labelled the collapse of the Iranian currency as the "grand culmination" of the U.S. strategy.

+In August 2026, amidst the 2026 Iran war, US president Donald Trump declared "economic d-day," announcing sanctions on nations trading with Iran.

 Legal basis

 United States sanctions can be imposed under the National Emergencies Act (NEA) of 1976, the International Emergency Economic Powers Act (IEEPA) of 1977 and the Iran and Libya Sanctions Act of 1996 (ILSA, later renamed to Iran Sanctions Act (ISA)).
 Declarations under NEA and IEEPA must be renewed annually to remain in effect.
 Another sanctions law is the Countering America's Adversaries Through Sanctions Act of 2017.

 Carter presidency

 United States President Carter imposed sanctions against Iran in November 1979 after radical students seized the United States Embassy in Tehran and took hostages, after the United States permitted the exiled Shah of Iran to enter the United States for medical treatment. froze about US$8.1 billion in Iranian assets, including bank deposits, gold and other properties.
 It also imposed a trade embargo.
-The sanctions were lifted in January 1981 as part of the Algiers Accords, which was a negotiated settlement of the hostages’ release.
+The sanctions were lifted in January 1981 as part of the Algiers Accords, which were a negotiated settlement of the hostages' release.

-Iran and the United States have had no formal diplomatic relations since April 7, 1980.
+Iran and the United States have had no formal diplomatic relations since 7 April 1980.
 Instead, Pakistan serves as Iran's protecting power in the United States, while Switzerland serves as the United States' protecting power in Iran.
 Contacts are carried out through the Iranian Interests Section of the Pakistani Embassy in Washington, D.C., and the US Interests Section of the Swiss Embassy in Tehran.